Aureliano Cândido Tavares Bastos: Views

 Tavares Bastos was a supporter of liberalism.
 His ideas were influenced by American missionary James Cooley Fletcher, and thinkers such as John Stuart Mill, Alexis de Tocqueville and Alexander Hamilton.
 As such advocated the separation of church and state and even the immigration of Protestants in the region.

 Published works

 In 1862 he anonymously published Cartas do Solitário (English: The Lone Letters) in Correio Mercantil.
 The book consists of letters that deal with issues such as administrative centralization, the opening of the Amazon River to navigation, freedom of navigation cabotage and communications with the United States.
 In 1870, he published A província (English: The Province), which opposed the centralization of government.
 In 1872, he published A situação e o Partido Liberal (English: The Situation and the Liberal Party), and in 1873 studies on Electoral Reform.

 Recognition

-Tavares Bastos was the one of the original patrons of the Academia Brasileira de Letras, holding the 35th seat.
+Tavares Bastos was one of the original patrons of the Academia Brasileira de Letras, holding the 35th seat.